LinkTheCoder/PenguinBot/README.md

 A Persona 5 Discord Bot 🤖

 > [!IMPORTANT]
-> Currently under development, more feature to be coming. . .
+> Currently under development, more features, images, links to be coming. . .